 So if you wonder what if you freeze green onions for year-round use, luckily, this veggie can freeze well.
 But make sure you know how to store them properly in the freezer too!

-Raw shallot can be sliced thin and mixed in many salad dishes or dressings.
-You can also saute shallot with other ingredients to increase the flavor or as a condiment.
-Pickling shallot is also a good way, either in slices or a whole one.
+You can slice raw shallot thinly and mix it in many salad dishes or dressings.
+Or use it as a substitute for asafoetida.
+Sauteing shallot with other ingredients can also increase its flavor as a condiment.
+Pickling shallot is another good way, either in slices or a whole one.

 But one special thing that you can do with shallot but not with green onions is caramelized sliced shallots.
 Or frying shallot is also another way to turn your vegetable into a different dish.